The Editor Preferences panel can be opened by the ‘gear’ icon on the top right of the Slate Editor window.

 Time Step Mode

 The Time Step Mode can be set to either “Seconds” or “Frames”.
 Setting this option to Frames, will make the editor display frames and force a snap interval of 1/30 or 1/60.
-This option is for displaying purposes only.
+This option is for display purposes only.
 Behind the scenes, Slate will still work in seconds.

 Working Snap Interval

 The interval in seconds which snapping will take place.
-This affects scrubbing, clip placement and keyframes placement.
+This affects scrubbing, clip placement, and keyframes placement.

 Lock xAxis Curve Editing

-If enabled, moving keyframes within the curve editor in the x axis (time) will not be possible.
+If enabled, moving keyframes within the curve editor in the x-axis (time) will not be possible.
 Keyframes will still be possible to be moved through the DopeSheet editor.
 This is the default behaviour, so that multiple keyframes are moved together only through the DopeSheet.